Table of Contents

-I am pretty sure this will get better before long as it's a relatively simple issue to resolve and would add a lot of additional value to the platform.
+I am pretty sure this will get better before long as it is a relatively simple issue to resolve and would add a lot of additional value to the platform.

 Thankfully they don't look half bad- check out these examples to see what I mean.
 You can alter colour schemes, add your own text, logo and images, and make something look consistent with the rest of your brand.

-If you are comfortable with html, CSSor liquid code then you can customise the design of your course and landing pages with the Professional plan and above or pay a developer to do this for you, but for me I'd like to see more of a drag and drop style editor which would give you much greater control and enable you to make it look exactly as you want.
+If you are comfortable with html, CSSor liquid code then you can customise the design of your course and landing pages with the Professional plan mentioned above, or pay a developer to do this for you, but for me I'd like to see more of a drag and drop style editor which would give you much greater control and enable you to make it look exactly as you want.

 This can cause difficulties for your cash flow when you're just starting out, and also just feels a bit like you're not really in control of your own hard earned money.

 I read somewhere that an average day saw 200 new instructors sign up to use the platform!
 In theory this problem should sort itself out pretty quick as more users bring more revenue which can be spent on better support.

 Teachable is used by a wide range of people, including individual trainers, coaches, subject experts and even small businesses who want to train their own staff.

 Here's a couple of successful

 Angela has her range of courses hosted on Teachable where she teaches watercolour painting techniques; from beginner to advanced.
 She initially built a big following with her free YouTube videos and then created courses on

 Lee teaches aspiring developers how to make virtual reality (VR) games.
-He started by offering a few simple free courses to build an audience and demonstrate his expertise and when it came to launching his first paid course he earnt more than $35,ooo in the space of a couple of weeks!
+He started by offering a few simple free courses to build an audience and demonstrate his expertise and when it came to launching his first paid course he earnt more than $35,000 in the space of a couple of weeks!
 Read more about his story here.